DIYgod/RSSHub/docs/en/traditional-media.md

 Migration Notes

-1. Reuters Chinese site has long gone (https://cn.reuters.com/), which is redirecting to English site(https://www.reuters.com/)
+1. Reuters Chinese site (`cn.reuters.com`) and British site (`uk.reuters.com`) have been terminated, redirecting to the main site (`www.reuters.com`)
-2. Reuters no longer has independent `US` and `UK`（https://uk.reuters.com） difference
-3. We now migrating routes adapting to the new website.
-The old routes are deprecated.
+2. The old routes are deprecated.
+Please migrate to the new routes documented below

 :::